WeblateOrg/weblate/docs/user/checks.rst

 possible variant in the source must be matched with at least one variant in the translation with the same HTML elements, and vice versa.

-If using a Fluent DOM package, this will ensure that the translation also includes any required ``data-l10n-name`` elements that appear in the source, or any of the allowed inline elements like ``<br>``.
+When using Fluent in combination with the Fluent DOM package, this check will ensure that the translation also includes any required ``data-l10n-name`` elements that appear in the source, or any of the allowed inline elements like ``<br>``.

 For example, the following source: